pfrankov/magic-cache/README.md

 # Magic Cache

 Tiny lib with _zero_ dependencies that can handle all `GET` requests, store them in Browser's Cache and return them back in case of connection issues (Offline, DNS Errors).
+It's so simple to make your site available in offline as never before.

 <img src="https://cloud.githubusercontent.com/assets/584632/14590104/aadf0a6a-0514-11e6-9b22-ad9a144e9731.gif"/>